Choosing Between Roth IRA and Mutual Funds

 You Don't Have to Choose Between a Roth IRA and a Mutual Fund

-To help you understand why the entire idea of a Roth IRA vs. mutual funds is nonsensical, I'm going to run you through some scenarios.
-By seeing how an investor might open one of these tax-advantaged accounts in the real world, you might be able to better understand how they work.
+To help you understand more about a Roth IRA account as compared to mutual funds, the following will illustrate some scenarios.
+Seeing how an investor might open one of these tax-advantaged accounts in the real world will shed more light on how they work.

 Opening a Roth IRA at a Bank or Credit Union